SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 dream of merging the **Perl Way** with enhancements drawn from *APL*...

-But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6 (as it was then called) via the examples on Rosetta-Code.
+But at the end of 2015 with the 6.c release looking like it really was going to happen, I decided to put some effort into learning the current state of Perl 6 (as it was then called) via the examples on Rosetta Code.
 And one of the first tasks I looked at was **broken**.
-Oh the horror!
+O the horror!
 Checked the docs, saw the problem, thought:
 I can fix that!
 Have kept pulling the thread on that sweater for many years...

 ## Smoking is Good (for Raku)